 What is time theft?

-Time theft is when an employee gets paid for the time they didn’t work, or wasn’t actually at work, or was at work but didn’t actually use the time for work.
+Time theft is when an employee gets paid for the time they didn’t work.

 Types of time theft